Become a Vendor at Hal-Con

 Please read the entire Hal-Con 2023 Vendor Packet before applying.

 Vendor applications for 2023 are now closed.
-Please come back in the spring for 2024 applications!
+Applications for Hal-Con 2024 will open at noon AST on March 1st, 2024.

 Apply to Hal-Con’s Virtual Vendor Floor